voxel-wiki/voxel-wiki.github.io/content/wiki/coordinate-systems.md

 ## Motivation

-When dealing with voxels, it's extremely important to get your coordinate systems and the conversions between them right.
-Even slightly wrong conversions can (and will) lead to *massive* headaches and absolutely horrible debugging sessions.
+When dealing with voxels (and math in three-dimensional space in general), it is extremely important to get your coordinate systems and the conversions between them right.
+Even slightly wrong conversions can (and will) lead to *massive* headaches and horrible debugging sessions.

 As such, it is a good idea to do one or more of these: